jbjorge/diffx/readme-template.md

 ![highlight/filter preview](./assets/devtools-10.png)

-## Diffx compared to other state management libraries
+## Is it better than Redux/Zustand/Mobx/Valtio/Vuex/Recoil/jotai/...?

 There are **a lot** of great state management libraries out there.
-Some focus on a rigid structure, suitable for large teams that want predictable code patterns, sometimes at the cost of writing a lot of boilerplate code.
+Some focus on a rigid structure, suitable for large teams that want predictable code patterns, sometimes at the cost of writing a lot of boilerplate.
-Others give freedom to the developers to use it how they see fit at the cost of potentially losing control due to lack of structure/patterns.
+Others give freedom to the developers to use it how they see fit potentially at the cost of losing control due to lack of structure/patterns.

-Diffx aims to get rid of the need for patterns by making it the library's responsibility to stay in control, and let the developer stay on top of any shenanigans with the devtools extension.
+Diffx aims to be the best of both worlds by removing the demand of structure and rigidity, but at the same time empowering the developer with devtools that keep track of every little detail.

-#### Is it better than Redux/Zustand/Mobx/Valtio/Vuex/Recoil/jotai/...?

-I don't know.
-I haven't spent time trying all of them (yet).
-There are a heap of great choices out there, and the library you end up using will probably stay in your project for a long time.
+**There are a heap of great choices out there, and the library you end up using will probably stay in your project for a long time.**
-I recommend you to look into several of the popular ones and see if you like them better than Diffx.
+Diffx is a tool - I recommend you to look into several of the popular ones before you decide which is the best fit for your project.

 ## Credits and thanks